cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 console.log(ce.parse(mfe.value).json);
 ```

-Alternatively, you can associate the customized compute engine with the
+Alternatively, the customized compute engine can be associated with the
 mathfields in the document:

 ```js